Billionaire Warren Buffett Trashes Bitcoin Again: ‘That Is Not Investing’

 Billionaire Warren Buffett, an avowed cryptocurrency skeptic, blasted bitcoin again this weekend, saying it’s nothing more than speculative gambling.

 “You aren’t investing when you [buy cryptocurrency].
 You’re speculating,” Buffett told Yahoo Finance.

 “There’s nothing wrong with it.
 If you wanna gamble, somebody else will come along and pay more money tomorrow.
 That’s one kind of game.
 But that is not investing.”

-The Berkshire Hathaway CEO said bitcoin has no real value because it’s not a concrete product of service.
+The Berkshire Hathaway CEO said bitcoin has no real value because it’s not a concrete product or service.

 “If you buy something like a farm, an apartment house, or an interest in a business…It’s a perfectly satisfactory investment,” Buffett said.
 “You look at the investment itself to deliver the return to you.
 Now, if you buy something like bitcoin or some cryptocurrency, you don’t really have anything that has produced anything.
 You’re just hoping the next guy pays more.”